What if the way a webcam looks like ours?

 This stuff (um, this webcam) looks real

-The effect of this prototype is rather creepy.
+The effect of this prototype is quite creepy.
 Eyecam has an activated eyeball with a seeing pupil, eyelids and eyebrows.
 Their movement replicates the movement of the human eye.
-The device consists of six servomotors that replicate the lateral and vertical movement of the eyeball, the closing movement of the eyelids and the displacement of the eyebrow.
-The control of these motors is accomplished with a Arduino Nano.
-A small camera is placed inside the pupil and detects a high resolution image.
-In summary: it is kind of an eye, but it is detected by the computer as a normal plug-and-play webcam.
+The device consists of six servo motors that replicate the lateral and vertical movement of the eyeball, the closing movement of the eyelids and the movement of the eyebrow.
+The control of these motors is achieved with a Arduino Dwarf.
+A small camera is placed inside the pupil and takes a high-resolution image.
+In summary: it's a kind of eye, but it is detected by the computer like a normal plug-and-play webcam.

 Gianluca's immediate mental connections?
-ExistenZ, Cronenberg's movie with the game console made of meat, and of course Black Mirror.
+ExistenceZ, Cronenberg's movie with the game console made of meat, and of course Black Mirror.

 How does Eyecam behave?

 This webcam is not only designed to look like an eye, but also to act like an eye.
-Like a human eye, Eyecam blinks and dynamically adjusts them to the movements of the eyeball.
-This webcam can be autonomous and react by itself to external stimuli, such as the presence of users in front of "her".
+Like a human eye, Eyecam blinks and dynamically adapts to the movements of the eyeball.
+This webcam can be autonomous and react on its own to external stimuli, such as the presence of users in front of "it".

-And that's not all: in the intentions of its creators, the device can interpret what is happening in its environment.
-With its computer vision algorithms it can process the image flow, find relevant features and interpret what is happening.
+And that's not all: as intended by its creators, the device can interpret what is happening in its environment.
+With its computer vision algorithms it can process the image flow, find the relevant features and interpret what is happening.
 Do you know this face?
 Should he follow her?
 Etc.

 Eyecam is disturbing, unusual, strange.
-It raises speculation about the aesthetics and functions of the devices.
+It sparks speculation about the aesthetics and functions of the devices.

 Not bad for a webcam, right?